zanonmark/Google-4-TbSync/README.md

 ## Warning

-* Even if early reports seem to confirm the add-on is working properly, the project is still in its early development stage: **backup both your Google and Thunderbird address books before running the software!**
+* Even if early reports seem to confirm the add-on is working properly, the project is still in its early development stage: **do regular backups of both your Google and Thunderbird address books!**
-* **You are strongly suggested to [use the _Read-only mode_ option](https://github.com/zanonmark/Google-4-TbSync/wiki/Account-options#read-only-mode)**.
+* **You are strongly suggested to use the [_Read-only mode_ option](https://github.com/zanonmark/Google-4-TbSync/wiki/Account-options#read-only-mode)**.

 ## Additional information